grame-cncm/faustdoc/src/tutorials/signal-api.md

 <img src="img/semantic-phase.png" class="mx-auto d-block" width="80%">
 <center>*The semantic phase*</center>

-The initial DSP code using the Block Diagram Algebra (BDA) is translated in a flat circuit in normal form in the *Evaluation, lambda-calculus* step.
+The initial DSP code using the Block Diagram Algebra (BDA) is translated into a flat circuit in normal form in the *Evaluation, lambda-calculus* step.

 The list of output signals is produced by the *Symbolic Propagation* step.
 Each output signal is then simplified and a set of optimizations are done (normal form computation and simplification, delay line sharing, typing, etc.) to finally produce a *list of output signals in normal form*.

-The *Code Generation Phase* translates the signals in an intermediate representation named FIR (Faust Imperative Representation) which is then converted to the final target language (C/C++, LLVM IR, WebAssembly,etc.) with a set of backends.
+The *Code Generation Phase* translates the signals into an intermediate representation named FIR (Faust Imperative Representation), which is then converted to the final target language (C/C++, LLVM IR, WebAssembly, etc.) with a set of backends.

 #### Accessing the signal stage

-A new intermediate public entry point has been created in the *Semantic Phase* to allow the creation of a signal set (as a list of output signals), then beneficiate of all remaining parts of the compilation chain.
-The [signal API](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/dsp/libfaust-signal.h) (or the [C signal API](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/dsp/libfaust-signal-c.h) version) allows to programmatically create the list of output signals, then compile it to create a ready-to-use DSP as a C++ class, or LLVM, Interpreter or WebAssembly factories, to be used with all existing architecture files.
-Several optimizations done at the signal stage will be demonstrated looking at the generated C++ code.
+A new intermediate public entry point has been created in the *Semantic Phase* to allow the creation of a signal set (as a list of output signals), and then benefit from all remaining parts of the compilation chain.
+The [signal API](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/dsp/libfaust-signal.h) (or the [C signal API](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/dsp/libfaust-signal-c.h) version) allows developers to programmatically create the list of output signals and then compile it to create a ready-to-use DSP as a C++ class, or LLVM, Interpreter, or WebAssembly factories, to be used with all existing architecture files.
+Several optimizations done at the signal stage will be demonstrated by looking at the generated C++ code.

-Note that the [box API](../tutorials/box-api.md) allows to access another stage in the compilation stage.
+Note that the [box API](../tutorials/box-api.md) allows access to another stage in the compilation chain.

 ## Compiling signal expressions